centarro/commerce-docs/docs/v2/user-guide/orders.md

 In Drupal Commerce, you have the flexibility to tailor order numbers to your business’s requirements.
 Number patterns are configurable per order type and can be shared or set to be unique for each store.

 To begin, navigate to Commerce > Configuration > Orders > Number patterns to create a number pattern.
 On this page, you can establish new patterns, each requiring a unique name.
-The number patterns form offers several configuration options, including regeneration settings, what number to start from, and whether or not numbers are shared between stores.
+The number patterns form offers several configuration options, including regeneration settings, what number to start from, and whether numbers are shared between stores.

 The strength of number patterns lies in the versatility provided as to how the numbers are generated.
 You can incorporate a blend of custom strings and tokens, allowing for prefixed or suffixed numbers based on fixed strings or structured data from your site.
 This gives you the ability to brand your order numbers and segment your orders based on business needs without writing custom code.